Tournament Informed Adversarial Quality Diversity: Discussion and Future Work

 \section{Discussion and Future Work}

-The result confirms that a tournament-informed task selection method leads to higher adversarial quality and diversity than the behavioral and random task selection. \textbf{Ranking}, being significantly better than \textbf{Pareto}, which may be slightly too quality-focused, further validates the intuition from PATA-EC. \textbf{Behavior} not being significantly better than \textbf{Random} also shows that behavioral quality diversity from one evaluation does not generalize.
+The result confirms that a tournament-informed task selection method yields higher adversarial quality and diversity than behavioral or random task selection. \textbf{Ranking}, being significantly better than \textbf{Pareto}, which may be slightly too quality-focused, further validates the intuition from PATA-EC. \textbf{Behavior} not being significantly better than \textbf{Random} also shows that behavioral quality and diversity from one evaluation does not generalize.

-The tournament-informed methods require a large tournament and thus a large evaluation budget.
-Future work should focus on improving their sample efficiency, as it seems unlikely that the full tournament is necessary to select the next generation of tasks with the highest adversarial quality diversity.
+The tournament-informed methods require evaluating each elite on each task (i.e., $N_{task}^2\cdot N_{cell}$ evaluations).
+Future work should focus on improving their sample efficiency, as it seems unlikely that the full tournament is necessary to select the next generation of tasks with the highest adversarial quality and diversity.

-Similarly, the proposed measures require an expensive inter-variant tournament.
-Future work should also focus on proposing sample-efficient versions of them.
-For example, \textbf{ELO Score}, which was created for such a purpose, should be easy to estimate with significantly fewer evaluations.
+Similarly, the proposed metrics require an expensive inter-variant tournament.
+Future work should focus on improving their sample efficiency.
+Bridging the metrics with those developed for zero-sum games in Game Theory~\citep{osborne2004introduction} could also provide guidance.

-The three adversarial problems lack open-endedness, either because of the problems themselves or because of the small neural networks used as solutions.
-Future work should validate that GAME with \textbf{Ranking} as task selection allows for open-ended discovery of solutions in more complex adversarial problems.
+The three adversarial problems lack open-endedness, either because of the problems themselves or because of the small neural networks used to solve them.
+Future work should validate whether using \textbf{Ranking} as the task selection allows for open-ended discovery of solutions in more complex adversarial problems.

-The choice of measure depends on the end goal of the adversarial illumination, finding: a solution likely to win in general (\textbf{Win rate}) or against strong opponents (\textbf{ELO Score}); a solution with no weaknesses (\textbf{Robustness}); all possible challenges, including the bad ones (\textbf{Coverage}); a set of counter-solutions (\textbf{Expertise}); a set of solutions that require diversity for the opposing side (\textbf{AQD-Score}).